maangulo12/starter-kit/README.md

  ├──server.py                  * our python server script
  ├──tsconfig.json              * specifies options for the typescript compiler
- ├──typings.json               * specifies packages that the typescript compiler needs └──Vagrantfile                * what vagrant uses to configure and provision the virtual machine
+ ├──typings.json               * specifies packages that the typescript compiler needs └──Vagrantfile                * what vagrant uses to configure the virtual machine
 ```

 ### Frequently Asked Questions